 When the Egyptian people revolted against Mubarak’s authoritarian regime in January 2011, they had not imagined that the result of their action would be replacing Mubarak’s autocracy with a theocratic regime led by Islamic extremists from the Muslim Brotherhood and the Salafists.
 Calling for individual freedom, democracy, and social justice were among the top slogans of Egypt’s 2011 revolution that toppled Mubarak’s dictatorship, in less than three weeks.

 As soon as they came to power, Islamists decided to continue their manipulative tactics by destroying the ladder of democracy, so no other party could challenge them.
-They attempted to copy the miserable scenario of Mullah rule in Iran into the post Arab Spring Egypt.
+They attempted to copy the miserable scenario of Mullah's rule in Iran into the post-Arab Spring Egypt.
 They started by obliterating the unique identity of the Egyptian national state and discriminated against women under the flag of Islamic Sharia.
-One shocking incident took place on the inaugural session of parliament, when the Salafist members of parliament and statesmen refused to stand up for saluting the Egyptian flag, claiming that it is not an Islamic practice.
+One shocking incident took place during the inaugural session of parliament, when the Salafist members of parliament and statesmen refused to stand up to salute the Egyptian flag, claiming that it was not an Islamic practice.

-In less than one year, the Egyptian people realized the span of the mistake they had committed by falling as an easy prey to Islamists’ manipulative rhetoric; and, thus, decided to initiate a second popular revolution on 30 June 2013, against the newly found theocracy.
+In less than one year, the Egyptian people realized the span of the mistake they had committed by falling easy prey to Islamists’ manipulative rhetoric; and, thus, decided to initiate a second popular revolution on 30 June 2013, against the newly found theocracy.
 The same military forces, who sided with the Egyptian people against Mubarak in January 2011, took their side, once again, against the Muslim Brotherhood in June 2013, leading to the dramatic overthrow of Islamists from Egypt.
-The successful revolution against the Muslim Brotherhood in Egypt, did not only save Egypt form turning into another Iran, but also helped other Arab Spring nations, like Tunisia, to avoid this tragic scenario.
+The successful revolution against the Muslim Brotherhood in Egypt not only saved Egypt from turning into another Iran but also helped other Arab Spring nations, like Tunisia, to avoid this tragic scenario.

-The Islamists purpose from ruling Egypt, in 2012, had nothing to do with political competition within a democratic context.
+The Islamists' purpose for ruling Egypt, in 2012, had nothing to do with political competition within a democratic context.
 Rather, they sought political leadership as a powerful means to enable them to achieve their long-awaited dream of destroying the national state and building their own caliphate system on its ruins.
-I am proud of being part of the popular movement that halted Islamists ambitions and saved Egypt from their claws in June 2013.
+I am proud of being part of the popular movement that halted Islamists' ambitions and saved Egypt from their claws in June 2013.
 Happy seventh anniversary!